At a Glance Why You'll Love It

 Exclusive Vatican adventure off the beaten track

 Of course, we’ll want to put your new knowledge to good use!
-To admire the most masterful of the mosaics in person, we’ll end our Vatican visit with a guided tour of St. Peter’s Basilica.
+To admire the most masterful of the mosaics in person, you will end your Vatican visit with a guided tour of St. Peter’s Basilica.
 Stroll right past the lines and straight to some of the most prized art masterpieces in the world.
 With 110,000 square feet to examine, you’ll truly be amazed at the sheer mass and quality of it all.
-Get the best facts and insight on all of the essential highlights, including Bernini’s bronze Baldachin and Michelangelo’s Pietá, with one of our top-notch expert guides.
+Get the best facts and insight on all of the essential highlights, including Bernini’s bronze Baldachin and Michelangelo’s Pietá, with one of the Vatican's own expert guides.

 Get a “backstage pass” to the Vatican Mosaic Studio

 Initially set up by Pope Gregorio XIII in 1576, the Vatican Mosaic Studio gathered the finest in the field to maintain the massive stone-laden walls in St. Peter’s Basilica (that’s right, those gigantic masterworks aren't paintings, they are mosaics!).
 Over the years the studio has expanded beyond restorations and repairs and – nowadays – micro mosaics are pieced together daily.
 We’ll have the pleasure of following along and learning how the stunning works are made, from start to finish.
 Restorers in white lab coats concentrate intensely, cutting and carving colorful stones, arranging elaborate images, and sticking them together with an interesting plaster recipe that has been used for generations: oil and wine.